JoshuaLelon/chat-genius/implementation-checklist.md

 - [x] Configure real-time subscriptions for status updates

 ## 5. Testing Infrastructure
+- [x] Write unit tests for all API endpoints
-- [ ] Write unit tests for all Supabase interaction functions
+- [x] Write unit tests for all Supabase interaction functions (if it's not covered by the previous checklist item)
 - [ ] Create integration tests for API endpoints
-- [ ] Implement end-to-end tests for critical user flows
-- [ ] Set up test database for automated testing

 ## 6. Frontend Integration (Step-by-Step)
 - [ ] Update ChatContext to use Supabase client